RodgerOliver/guides/git.md

 A .git folder is created with all the config files and information about your repo.

+## Process To Commit

+Files created go to `Untracked Files` area.

+Files edited go to `Not Staged` area.

+The two areas above are also called `Working Directory`.

+Files added go to `Staging` area.

+Files on the `Staging` are go to the next commit.

 ## Get The Current Status Of The Repo

 `git status`